In Vitro Fertilization

 - If all is going well, you will start your prenatal care.
 It is important to go to all of your scheduled appointments.

-It can be difficult to wait two weeks for the results.
+It can be difficult to wait 2 weeks for the results.
 Even if pregnancy occurs, a

 remains a possibility.

-If pregnancy did not occur, the next attempt should be at least one month later.
+If pregnancy did not occur, the next attempt should be at least 1 month later.

 Call Your Doctor

 Call your doctor if any of the following occur:

 - Signs of infection, including fever and chills

 - Foul-smelling vaginal discharge

 - Cough, shortness of breath, chest pain, or severe nausea or vomiting